adamfoneil/TestDataGen/README.md

 Please see the [test](https://github.com/adamfoneil/TestDataGen/blob/master/DataGen.Test/InMemory.cs) to see a simple case in action.

-Documentation below is out of date, but gives some useful context.
+Documentation below is out of date, but gives some context.

 ---